Estimation of the Number Needed to Treat, the Number Needed to be Exposed, and the Exposure Impact Number with Instrumental Variables: Introduction

 \section{Introduction}

-The number needed to treat (NNT) is an efficacy index commonly used in the analysis of randomized controlled trials (RCT), as well as in epidemiology and meta-analysis.\cite{newcombe2012confidence, vancak2021guide, lee2020cost, verbeek2019cost, da2012methods, mendes2017number} The NNT provides a straightforward measure of a treatment's effectiveness in preventing a negative outcome (harm) or achieving a positive one (benefit) in a population.
+The Number Needed to Treat (NNT) is a widely used efficacy index in the analysis of randomized controlled trials (RCTs), as well as in epidemiology and meta-analyses.\cite{newcombe2012confidence, vancak2021guide, lee2020cost, verbeek2019cost, da2012methods, mendes2017number} However, in observational studies, the characteristics of the exposed group can differ substantially from those of the unexposed group.
+To address this, group-specific efficacy indices have been defined: the Exposure Impact Number (EIN) for the exposed group and the Number Needed to be Exposed (NNE) for the unexposed group.
+While the NNT serves as a populationwise index, the EIN and NNE provide group-specific insights.
+Consequently, these three indices support different decisions and address different research questions.

+The NNT provides a straightforward measure of a treatment's effectiveness in preventing a negative outcome (harm) or achieving a positive one (benefit) in a population.
 Originally, the NNT was defined as the average number of patients who need to be treated to prevent one additional adverse event.\cite{laupacis1988assessment, kristiansen2002number} Another common definition of the NNT is the number of patients who need to be treated to achieve one additional positive outcome due to the treatment, termed as the treatment benefit.
 These definitions are fundamentally equivalent, as preventing an adverse event can be viewed as achieving a beneficial outcome.
 In epidemiological contexts, this concept is adapted to refer to ``exposure benefit,'' reflecting the positive outcome due to exposure rather than treatment.